 The plastic backlash was inevitable.
 Health officials, institutions, consumers and businesses have woken up to the far-reaching scale of environmental harm caused by plastic waste.
-Not least of all, its devastation to ocean ecosystems and its ability to get into the food chain and harm human health.
+Not least of all, the devastating impact of plastic pollution in the ocean and its ability to get into the food chain and harm human health.

 Even the Earth Day Network has plastic in its sights, announcing on their website that this year’s Earth Day (April 22, 2018) “will focus on mobilizing the world to End Plastic Pollution.”

 But where there is disruption, there is opportunity.

 Traditional plastics makers may be left behind.
 But, as consumers start to demand alternatives, next-gen manufacturers are positioned to gain ground with compostable, paper-based or even edible options to fill the plastics void.

 So what does this mean for your business?

 We’ve said it before – consumers align themselves to brands that represent their own personal beliefs and values.
 They’re aware of the harm caused by plastic, and they’ll ascribe higher value to brands who are transparent and environmentally conscious, as evidenced by a 2015 report by Nielson.

 If you’re a B2C company or even a B2B company, you might want to re-evaluate the points at which plastics enter your customer journey and seek out a viable non-plastic alternative.